 The use of student, faculty or a staff member’s work, testimonials, images and other materials for promotional or other purposes requires the consent of the student, faculty or staff member.
 In some cases where the student, faculty or staff member submits items for publication or use, consent is implied.
 Generally, however, it is best to obtain explicit consent by asking the student, faculty or staff member to sign a consent form.
 The Consent to Publish Information form can be used in most cases.
 For more information or for help in drafting consent forms for specific purposes, please contact Carleton’s Privacy Office.

-Guidelines for the Processing of Photographs, Video and Audio Recordings
+Guidelines for Photographs, Video and Audio Recordings

 Protection of Privacy

 Faculty and staff are encouraged to treat the Personal Information of every member of the Carleton community with sensitivity and due diligence for the protection of privacy.

 Electronic communication that contains Personal Information such as grades and other evaluative material (i.e. references) should only be undertaken via official Carleton email systems.
 This includes Network and Connect Accounts, the alumni.carleton.ca domain, Carleton Complete and electronic teaching systems such as WebCT.